-- The Township has approximately 350 miles of water main that are operated and maintained by the DPW. - The DPW is somewhat unique in Southeastern Michigan in that it is responsible for the pumping, treatment and distribution of potable drinking water to its 24,443 customers.
+- The Township has approximately 350 miles of water main that are operated and maintained by the DPW. - The DPW is somewhat unique in Southeastern Michigan in that it is responsible for the pumping, treatment and distribution of potable drinking water to its 24,600 water accounts.
 Most of Southeastern Michigan is served by the Detroit Water and Sewerage Department (DWSD). - The Township water system has 3,644 Fire Hydrants that are serviced and maintained by the DPW. - The DPW is deploying a radio based Fixed Network (FN) Meter Reading System.
-Meter Readings and alerts in this system are sent to the DPW without the need to enter customer's property to obtain meter reads. - In 2009, the DPW pumped over 2.8 billion gallons of water with an average daily annual demand of 7.7 million gallons, peak daily demands of 23.3 million gallons and peak hourly demands exceeding 27.2 millions gallons of water per day. - The DPW was recognized in 2009 for the following awards: American Water Works Association (AWWA)-Michigan Research and Technical Practices Award, The American Council of Engineering Companies (ACEC) Engineering Merit Award, and The Metro Detroit Branch of the American Public Works Association (APWA) Project of the Year.
+Meter Readings and alerts in this system are sent to the DPW without the need to enter customer's property to obtain meter reads. - In 2010, the DPW pumped and treated over 2.6 billion gallons of water with an average daily demand of 7.5 million gallons, with a peak daily demand of 25.6 million gallons that occurred on July 7, 2010. - The DPW was recognized in 2010 with the following awards: American Water Works Association (AWWA) 2009 Safety Recognition Award.
+The Michigan Section AWWA (MIAWWA) 2010 Safety Recognition Award for continued improvement in safety and training.
+The 2009 Project of the Year Award in the Environmental (\$5-10 Million) Category.
+This was in recognition of the Water Supply and Treatment System Upgrade and Expansion Project at Hess-Hathaway Park and presented by the American Public Works Association (APWA) Michigan Chapter.

-2009 Water Quality Data Table
+2010 Water Quality Data Table